oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 **Notes:**

-1. Name of the VCNs, subnets etc are all case sensitive.
+1. Name of the VCNs, subnets etc are all case-sensitive.
 Specify the same names in all required places.
 Avoid trailing spaces for a resource Name.
 2. A subnet or a vlan will be created based on the column - 'Subnet or VLAN'.
 When VLAN is specified, vlan tag can also be specified with sytanx as VLAN::<vlan_tag>
 3. Column NSGs is read only for type VLAN.
 4. Columns - DHCP Option Name, Seclist Names, Add Default Seclist and DNS Label are applicable only for type Subnet.